 Many drivers who have a commercial driver’s license (CDL) have gotten it for employment purposes.
+For jobs and opportunities check out https://www.tenstreet.com/recruiting.
 It is required to operate certain types of larger equipment.
 If a driver is operating in interstate, intrastate, or foreign commerce with a commercial motor vehicle that meets the requirements of a CDL, they must carry one.

 There are three classes of CDL: A, B, and C. There are also endorsements and restrictions attached to the class.
 Several requirements must be met before someone can earn a CDL.
 Each class may have specific standards to meet, but they all include the main general conditions below.